manjeet13/node-mongo-api/README.md

 #### run the mongo server from a different terminal tab via "sudo mongod"

 #### type "node service.js" from the project folder.
-This will fetch users from the remote and insert them to mongo database under the "master" db name
+This will fetch users, posts and comments JSON from the remote and insert them to mongo database under the "master" db name

 #### type "node server.js" to run the express server on PORT 3000